-- During 2016, the City will improve the condition and extend the useful life of 36 miles of local and major commercial and high traffic count street segments in our neighborhoods at an estimated cost of $17.7 million.
+- During 2017, the City will improve the condition and extend the useful life of 30 miles of local and major commercial and high traffic count street segments in Milwaukee neighborhoods, at an estimated cost of $16 million.
 This investment will improve ride quality and support existing and new neighborhood development.
 Pothole repair requests have trended downward by almost 40% since the High Impact Street Program was implemented.

 - The Budget will replace outdated series circuitry-based street lights with multiple circuitry, using $1 million of funding in order to reduce electrical outages in areas with the most frequent problems.

-- The 2016 City Budget includes $37.2 million to relay or reline 33 miles of local sewers throughout the city, targeting sewer sheds with the greatest risk of sewer backups.
+- The Budget includes $33 million to relay or line 23 miles of local sewers throughout the city, targeting sewer sheds with the greatest risk of sewer backups.
 Since 2009, the City has averaged replacing or lining 40 miles annually; 48% above the rate needed to sustain an appropriate replacement cycle.

 - Library facilities and programs provide another important component of neighborhood vitality.
-The 2016 capital budget includes $4.8 million for several branch library improvements, including $1.6 million for ongoing branch library replacement programs.
-This includes $500,000 for the last year of funding for the Forest Home and Mill Road facilities and $1 million to begin funding renovations of the Capitol and Martin Luther King libraries.
-Branch libraries anchor neighborhoods and with the City’s investment will improve the economic conditions of the surrounding housing and business districts.
-The 2016 City Budget also increases library hours by 7%, which enables all neighborhood libraries to offer service six days a week.
+The 2017 capital budget includes $1.95 million for several branch library improvements, including $1.6 million for ongoing branch library replacement programs.
+This includes $500,000 for the last year of funding for the Forest Home and Mill Road mixed use library programs and $1 million for renovation of the Capitol and Martin Luther King libraries.
+The Budget also enables all neighborhood libraries to offer service six days a week.

-The 2016 City Budget enables a multifaceted approach to the challenge of public safety.
+The 2017 Budget enables a multifaceted approach to the challenge of public safety.
 Some of the key funding items include:

-Milwaukee’s economy has been rebounding from the effects of the Global Financial Crisis, which have generated increased unemployment as well as significant challenges to the local housing market.
-The City is taking aggressive action to generate redevelopment and tax base growth by collaborating with private sector partners on projects such as the Menomonee Valley Business Park, the Brewery, Reed Street Yards, the Milwaukee Bucks Arena and Ancillary Development project, and the expansion of the Northwestern Mutual Life Insurance headquarters.
+Milwaukee’s economy continues to rebound from the Global Financial Crisis, which generated increased unemployment as well as significant challenges to the local housing market.
+The City is taking aggressive action to generate redevelopment and tax base growth by collaborating with private sector partners on projects such as the Menomonee Valley Business Park, the Brewery, Reed Street Yards, and the expansion of the Northwestern Mutual Life Insurance headquarters.

-- The 2016 City Budget also includes targeted efforts to improve employment of city residents.
+- The Budget includes targeted efforts to improve employment of city residents.
 Compete Milwaukee will build on efforts that the City initiated during 2014 to place persons facing significant barriers to employment in transitional jobs.
-The program includes transitional job placements, a summer jobs for adults initiative to employ adults who live outside of the transitional jobs area and a new school youth program to provide “at risk” youth with the training and skills to be successful in school and successfully transition from school to work.
-The City expects to make 115 transitional job placements available in 2016.
+The program includes transitional job placements and a Police Ambassador program.
+The City expects to make 80 job placements as part of Compete Milwaukee in 2017.

 - The Mayor’s Earn & Learn program will continue to provide summer jobs for Milwaukee teens, helping these youth to develop beneficial work habits and confidence by providing critical employment experience.

 - The City’s Resident Preference Program (RPP) helps build a stronger workforce while providing skilled employment and training opportunities to city residents.
-In 2016, the City will strengthen RPP policies, procedures and practices and enhance the ability to track and report on workforce data.
-It is estimated that in 2016, RPP will result in almost $4.5 million of wages for target area residents and the equivalent of approximately 90 full-time positions.
+In 2017 it is estimated that RPP will result in approximately $4.5 million of wages for target area residents and the equivalent of approximately 90 full-time positions.
 Property maintenance as part of SNP added an additional 20 FTE jobs in 2016.

-The 2016 City Budget continues to improve the City’s structural budget balance while managing the impacts on taxpayers.
+The 2017 budget continues to improve the City’s structural budget balance while managing the impacts on taxpayers.
 The restructuring of health care benefits and pension finance has generated a stabilizing influence on the annual budget.
-The City’s stable employer pension contribution policy and prepayment strategy began in 2013 and is expected to save approximately $20 million through 2018.
+The City’s stable employer pension contribution policy and prepayment strategy began in 2013.
+The pre-payment strategy will save approximately $20 million through 2018.
 General obligation debt per capita has declined 15.5% since 2011.